 8. Veggie Salad

 9. Mushroom Sauce

 What sauce do you eat perogies with that’s not store-bought?
-Mushroom sauce!
+Polish mushroom sauce!

 Rather than rely on something that comes out of a bottle, it’s easy to make a vegetarian gravy at home using fresh or dried mushrooms, onions, and cream.
 You can make the mushroom sauce from this meatball recipe and serve it with savory pierogis.